-Peter went flying back, glimpsing a dizzying whirl of sky, highway, and suburb before landing in his body with a jarring BZZZT.
+Peter Lee went flying back, glimpsing a dizzying whirl of sky, highway, and suburb before landing in his body with a jarring BZZZT.
 He immediately began to jump and twitch.

 Kora reached up and grabbed his shoulders, pinning him against the driver’s seat.
-Eun reached over from the passenger seat and tried to grip his wrists but she couldn’t do it; his arms were thrashing like whips.
+Eun reached over from the passenger side, trying to grab his wrists but she couldn’t do it; his arms were thrashing like whips.
 She eyed them for a moment with rapt, unwavering focus, then plucked them from the air with a pair of quick, efficient snatches.

 “Get his head!” she yelled at Kora.

-Eun barely registered the question.
-She was too creeped out.
+Eun barely registered the question; she was too creeped out.
 “I…I don’t…”

-“What about the Timekeeper?”
+“The Timekeeper?”
 Eun asked.
+“Is he—”

 He was still fighting.
 He was still alive.

-[We need to get you some goddamn—]
+[We need to get you some goddamn he—]

-[That I’ll be inside an astral cocoon, so I won’t be able to help you.
-She’ll still be active, but her powers are diminished.
-I managed to throw some Enochian cuffs onto her before I retreated.
-They’ll slow her down, but they won’t stop her.
-It’s only a matter of time before she—] He cut off again.
+[I’ll be inside an astral cocoon; I can’t help you.
+She’ll still be active, but her power will be limited.
+But it’s only a matter of time before she—] He cut off again.

 [Timekeeper?]
 Peter’s eyes moved back and forth in frantic tics.
 [TIMEKEEPER!]

 Bitefighter sank to a knee and scribbled on his whiteboard.
-He pushed to his feet and held his whiteboard up, moving it slowly from left to right, making sure that all three teens could see what he’d written.
+He pushed to his feet and held it up, moving it slowly from left to right, making sure that all three teens could see what he’d written.

 FINAL MESSAGE FROM TIMEKEEPER, it read.